Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Related Work

-\paragraph{Explanations for Decision Support.} Most research on utility of natural language explanations for decision support has found that plausible-sounding explanations~\cite{jin2023plausibility} often mislead users into overrelying on inaccurate model predictions~\cite{joshi-etal-2023-machine, si2024large, chaleshtori2024evaluating, sieker2024illusion}.
+While some studies in open-domain QA suggest that explanations can help users detect model errors~\cite{gonzalez2021explanations}, many researches on utility of natural language explanations for decision support have found that plausible-sounding explanations~\cite{jin2023plausibility} often mislead users into overrelying on inaccurate model predictions~\cite{joshi-etal-2023-machine, si2024large, chaleshtori2024evaluating, sieker2024illusion}.
 Our work adds to these findings by showing that evaluating and communicating explanation qualities to users can reduce overreliance.